kevanstuart-jarvis/meteor-tabular/README.md

 $ meteor add orderin:tabular
 ```

-## Broken behaviour from Aldeed/meteor-tabular
+## Existing behaviour from Aldeed/meteor-tabular

 You can optionally provide an `allowFields` function to control which clients can get the published data.
 These are used by the built-in publications on the server only.